heidelberg-hepml/skatr/README.md

 ## Getting started

 ## Basic usage
 The script `main.py` is used to run `experiment`s.
 An experiment consists of training/evaluating a model as well as creating plots.
-To run the default experiment simply run:
+For example, to run the regression experiment simply use:
 ```
-./main.py
+./main.py experiment=regression
 ```

-The default experiment is `RegressionExperiment`, which trains a convolutional neural network (`CNN`) to predict cosmological parameters given a lightcone.
 To run a different experiment, or use a different neural network, simply add command line arguments:
 ```
 ./main.py experiment=<name of an experiment> net=<name of a network architecture>
 ```